opaliss/opalissan/_pages/about.md

 Upcoming Events
 ======
 **June 22-27, 2025** I look forward to attending [GEM workshop](https://gemworkshop.org/) in Des Moines, Iowa.
-I will be presenting a poster on understanding a secondary drift-driven instabilities caused by whistler waves using quasilinear theory.
+I will be presenting a poster on understanding secondary drift-driven instabilities caused by whistler waves using quasilinear theory.
 The electrostatic secondary-instabilities (analogous to the electron cyclotron drift instability) transfer energy from whistler waves to cold electrons, potentially explaining the discrepancy between simulated and observed parallel-propagating whistler wave amplitudes.

 Recent News
 ======
 **May 14, 2025** I passed my PhD candidacy exam!
 I am very grateful for my PhD committee members: Boris Kramer, Gian Luca Delzanno, Christopher Holland, Alexey Arefiev, and Matthias Morzfeld.
-Extra thanksto my mentor Gian Luca Delzanno for flying out from Los Alamos to attend the meeting and shaping my PhD research.
+Extra thanks to my mentor Gian Luca Delzanno for flying out from Los Alamos to attend the meeting and shaping my PhD research.
 It's been a fantastic ride so far.

 **Sept 16-20, 2024** I enjoyed attending the [CRC International Summer School 2024](https://www.sfb1294.de/events/event/spring-school-2024) near Hamburg, Germany, where I learned about the latest uncertainty quantification techniques.